 Its 25 km one way to Niagara Falls and another 29 km to reach Fort Erie.
-You can actually cycle a 195 kilometre loop and return to Niagara-on-the-Lake via Port Colborne, Thorold and Jordan.
+You can actually cycle a 195 km loop and return to Niagara-on-the-Lake via Port Colborne, Thorold and Jordan.

 The cycling is lovely from May until October.
 You can rent bikes in Niagara-on-the-Lake and Niagara Falls.
 There’s a Bike Train from Toronto to Niagara Falls so it’s easy to make it into a weekend getaway.
 There are loads of places to stay.
 Pack a change of clothes and a credit card – and take off.

 Eastern Townships, Quebec – a top bike trip in Canada especially in fall

 Within spitting distance of Montreal, Quebec’s Green Route travels through the Eastern Townships on a total of 225 km of signed trail and road.
 If you head out with just a couple of panniers, you have the flexibility to stay in some of the small towns before returning to your starting point.

 Magog, a pretty town located not only on the Green Route but on Lake Memphremagog, is a great base for it allows you to cycle two different out and back sections of the Green Route; either head west for Granby via Mont-Orford National Park or east to Danville via North Hatley and Sherbrooke.

 Not only is the cycling superb, the Eastern Townships offer the foodie a wide choice of locally made cheeses, apples, pates, Brome Lake duck, maple products and even wine – a winning combination if there ever was one.

 Blueberry Route bike ride around Lac Saint-Jean, Quebec